RobotCasserole1736/OffseasonTraining/Chapter_1/lesson2.1.md

 <details>
 <summary> Note</summary>
 Chris learned the acronym PEMDAS (pronounced "paehm-dahs") to describe the Math order of operations.
 (Parenthesis, then exponentiation, then multiplication, then division, then addition, then subtraction).
 Chris also learned the trigonometric ratios and functions with the pneumonic not as our Native American friend SOH-CAH-TOA, but as "Some Old Hippie Caught Another Hippie Tripping On Acid" This explains a lot about Chris.
-We'll assume none of these are commonly-used pneumonics, and avoid their usage.
+We'll assume none of these are commonly-used pneumonic devices, and avoid their usage.
 But if you happen to know them, well, you can assume you'll turn out like Chris.
 </details>